frontendnorth/fen/src/_blog/2020/sharing-our-2020-running-costs.md

 ---
 title: "Sharing our 2020 running costs"
 date: 2020-03-06
-excerpt: "We are a community-focused event, so in this spirit of openness we wanted to share our running costs publicly."
+intro: "We are a community-focused event, so in this spirit of openness we wanted to share our running costs publicly."
 ---
 Front End North 2020 was a year in the making, it cost around £12,400 to run and had over 300 attendees.
 We didn’t count how many hours we spent on organising it, but I bet it was a lot (apologies again to our families).